Banner Image

 Reimagined with your Feedback

 This postgraduate programme breaks away from outdated models.
 Instead of studying diseases by body systems alone, you’ll start with clinical signs and build your differentials through structured reasoning, diagnostics, and treatment planning - just like in real life.
 Built around the Problem Oriented Medicine framework and enriched with interactive content, modular learning, and expert mentorship, the course transforms passive CPD into a dynamic, career-enhancing journey.
-You’ll graduate with a globally recognised GPCert in Small Animal Medicine from ISVPS, and a pathway to the PgC*.
+You’ll graduate with a globally recognised GPCert in Small Animal Medicine from ISVPS, and the PgC.

 Designed for the Future of Clinical Decision-Making